 What you need to know about a SoFi personal loan

-SoFi — short for Social Finance, Inc. — started in 2011 as a student-loan refinance product for Stanford alumni.
+SoFi — short for Social Finance, Inc. — started offering student loan refinancing for Stanford alumni in 2011.
 The company has since expanded nationally into personal loans, mortgages, mortgage refinancing, investing and more.

-SoFi personal loans are designed for people with a “responsible financial history and “a strong monthly cash flow,” according to the lender.
-Unsecured personal loan terms range from two to seven years for $15,000 to $100,000 (if you apply through Credit Karma).
+SoFi personal loans are marketed for people with a “responsible financial history and “a strong monthly cash flow,” according to SoFi.
+Unsecured personal loan terms range from two to seven years for loan amounts ranging from $5,000 to $100,000.
+(You may see different terms if you apply through Credit Karma.).

 Large loan amounts

-But if you’re looking for a smaller loan SoFi might not be right for you.
-Its minimum loan amount is $5,000 in most states.
+But if you’re looking for a small loan SoFi might not be right for you.

 Competitive interest rates and a discount for autopay

-SoFi offers competitive interest rates, particularly for its most creditworthy borrowers.
+SoFi offers competitive interest rates, particularly for people with strong credit.
 You’ll also be eligible for a 0.25% rate discount if you make automatic payments.
 While that’s a nice perk, you’ll find other lenders that offer similar rate reductions.

 If you’re approved for a loan and become a SoFi member, you’ll get access to other perks, including a 0.125% interest-rate discount on other loans.
 You’ll also get access to career coaching and events like happy hours and dinners with other members.